What development looks like in Charleston

-Audacity and ambition: Two words that Charleston residents and leaders say define the city from its early days.
-Charleston was founded at one spot on the Ashley River, but colonists soon discovered a better location, so they moved the town — lock, stock and barrel.
+Audacity and ambition: Two words that Charleston, S.C., residents say have defined the city from the beginning — the town was founded at one spot on the Ashley River, but colonists soon discovered a better location, so they moved Charleston, lock, stock and barrel.

 But Mahler said the goal isn’t gentrification.